timocafe/bind/README.md

   size (bytes) of memory chunks for communications and temporary objects (> size of corresponding tiles)
   [64MB]

-- AMBIENT_THREADED_COLLECTION
+- AMBIENT_SERIAL_COLLECTION
-  enable to use ambient::threaded_loop_for (operations logging is parallel then, execution is intact)
-  [set]
+  enable to make operations collection not thread-safe [not set]

 - AMBIENT_MEMPTF_CHECK_BOUNDARIES
   checks memory boundaries overflow in every memptf call (used for 2D memory copies)